elastic/elastic-charts/github_bot/README.md

 # Todos

+- [ ] Closing PRs should cleanup deployment and environment
 - [ ] Closing PRs should cancel buildkite build
 - [ ] Auto release every PR, skip based on PR label
 - [ ] Check PR for any previous approvals to use as user check